JoshOrndorff/recipes/text/off-chain-workers/http-json.md

 }
 ```

-By default, `serde` deserialize JSON string to the datatype `String`.
+By default, `serde` deserializes JSON strings to the `String` datatype.
 We want to write our own
 deserializer to convert it to vector of bytes.

 ```rust